Guo Yue (musician)

 Guo Yue (郭跃 (郭躍, Guō Yuè); born 1958) is a virtuoso of the dizi (Chinese bamboo flute) and bawu (Chinese free reed pipe).
-He was born in Beijing, China during the period of the Cultural Revolution.
+He was born in Beijing, China.
 He plays a wide range of the bamboo flute and currently lives in London.
 He has recorded for Peter Gabriel's Real World label.
 He is also dedicated to cooking, and has found ways of combining cookery with flute playing at some of his concerts.

 Background

 Yue was born in 1958, in Beijing, China.
-He was the youngest of 6 children, and born in the year of China's Maoist Great Leap Forward.
-His family lived in one of the traditional courtyards surrounded by a jumble of old alleys, known as Hutongs.
+He was the youngest of six children.
+His family lived in one of the traditional courtyards surrounded by a jumble of old alleys, known as hutongs.
 This was situated in the area between the Drum and Bell Towers and the river, and it was here where he played as a child.
 His hutong courtyard specifically housed traditional musicians and their families, most of whom were originally from the countryside.
 His father had no formal musical training, so Yue learned technique from these neighbouring musicians, and how to put his whole body, not simply his breath, into playing the flute.